IRTF-HRPC/drafts/draft-guidelines.md

 ### Censorship resistance

 Question(s):
-Does your protocol introduce new identifiers or reuse existing identifiers (e.g. MAC addresses) that might be associated with persons or content?
 Does your protocol make it apparent or transparent when access to a resource it restricted?
 Can your protocol contribute to filtering in a way it could be implemented to censor data or services?
 Could this be designed to ensure this doesn't happen?
+Does your protocol introduce new identifiers or reuse existing identifiers (e.g. MAC addresses) that might be associated with persons or content?

 Explanation:
 Censorship resistance refers to the methods and measures to prevent Internet censorship.

 Example:
 In the development of the IPv6 protocol, it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
-This would make it possible for 'eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node. {{RFC4941}} This is why Privacy Extensions for Stateless Address Autoconfiguration in IPv6 have been introduced. {{RFC4941}}
+This would make it possible for 'eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node.
+This is why Privacy Extensions for Stateless Address Autoconfiguration in IPv6 have been introduced. {{RFC4941}}

 Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of Application Layer based censorship, which affects protocols like HTTP.
 In HTTP, denial or restriction of access can be made apparent by the use of status code 451, which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{RFC7725}}.